City Loop: Construction

 The loop comprises four single-track tunnels on two levels, and includes +four pre-existing elevated tracks between Flinders Street and Spencer Street stations.
 A new double track concrete viaduct was erected beside the existing quadruple track Flinders Street Viaduct in order to replace capacity for non-loop trains.
 Construction began in 1975 and was completed in 1978.
 Of the three new stations, Museum was built using the cut and cover method in a 26 m box, while Flagstaff and Parliament were excavated using mining methods.
 During the excavation of Museum station, La Trobe Street and its tram tracks were temporarily relocated to the south onto the site of what is now the Melbourne Central Shopping Centre from December 1973, and were moved back in 1978.

 The total length of tunnels in the loop is 12 km with 10 km of circular tunnels, and 2 km of box tunnels.
 The four tunnels have an average length of 3.74 km, with a further 1 km of track connecting with surface tracks.
 Some 900000 m3 of earth was removed and 300000 m3 of concrete poured to form the stations and line the tunnel walls.

-Promotional poster to celebrate the opening of Museum station, now Melbourne Central, in 1981.

 A "double sleeper" floating track system was used to solve the problem of ground-transmitted vibration and track noise, and the loop has some of the best-designed and quietest underground stations in the world.
 At the time of its construction, Parliament station had the Southern Hemisphere's longest escalators.

 Traction power was turned on in October 1980, and the first test train ran on 4 December 1980.
 In 1965, the cost of the project had been estimated at between £30 and £35 million but, by 1975, inflation had resulted in it rising to $255,600,000.
 While the final cost was $500 million, the opening of the loop helped reverse a 30-year trend of falling suburban rail patronage.